Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Experiments

 \looseness -1In our experiment, we use the datasets for 5 alleles (tasks) to meta-learn a BNN prior with \emph{PACOH-NN} and leave the most genetically dissimilar allele (A-6901) as the test BO task.
 In particular, we use a BNN with meta-learned prior as a probabilistic model of the objective function.
 To pick the next protein candidates to evaluate based on the BNN's predictions, we employ the UCB \citep{auer2002using} and Thompson-Sampling (TS) \citep{thompson1933likelihood} BO algorithms.
 We refer to the respective approaches as {\em PACOH-UCB} and {\em PACOH-TS}.
 As baselines, we compare against a BNN with zero-centered Gaussian prior (\emph{BNN-UCB/TS}) and a Gaussian process as dynamics model (\emph{GP-UCB}) \citep{srinivas2009gaussian}.For further details we refer to Appendix \ref{appx:vaccine_exp}.

 \looseness -1 Figure~\ref{fig:bandit_mhc} reports the respective average regret and simple regret over 50 iterations.
 Unlike the bandit algorithms with standard BNN/GP prior, \emph{PACOH-UCB/TS} reaches near-optimal regret within less than 10 iterations, and after 50 iterations still maintains a significant performance advantage.
 This highlights the importance of \emph{transfer (learning)} for solving real-world problems and demonstrates the effectiveness of \emph{PACOH-NN} to this end.
-While the majority of meta-learning methods rely on a large number of meta-training tasks \citep{qin2018rethink}, \emph{PACOH-NN} allows us to achieve promising positive transfer, even in complex real-world scenarios with only a handful (in this case 5) of tasks.
+While the majority of meta-learning methods rely on a large number of meta-training tasks \citep{qin2018rethink}, \emph{PACOH-NN} allows us to achieve promising positive transfer, even in complex real-world scenarios with only a\addedII{few of tasks (in this case 5).}

 \vspacecaption